 These people were so relatable, so dysfunctional, so seemingly real.

 Need a simple tool to dig into the Word for yourself?
-Drop your email below and get TEND: How to Hear the Gardener’s Voice in your inbox today.
+Drop your email below and get Tools for Tending your Soul, a simple guide to cultivating time with Jesus.